Anna Kavan: As Anna Kavan

+Legacy

-Many of her works were published posthumously, some edited by her friend and legatee, the Welsh writer Rhys Davies.
+Many of Kavan's works were published posthumously, some edited by her friend and legatee, the Welsh writer Rhys Davies.
+Her writing has been compared to that of Djuna Barnes, Virginia Woolf, Sylvia Plath, Jean Rhys, Alan Burns, and Ann Quin.
+Brian Aldiss described her as Kafka's sister.
+Doris Lessing, J. G. Ballard, Anaïs Nin, Jean Rhys, Brian Aldiss, Christopher Priest, Nina Allan, Virginia Ironside and Maggie Gee are among the writers who have praised her work.
+Nin was perhaps the most dedicated of Kavan's early supporters, as she tried unsuccessfully for years to begin a correspondence with her.

 London-based Peter Owen Publishers have been long-serving advocates of Kavan's work and continue to keep her work in print.
-Doris Lessing, J. G. Ballard, Anaïs Nin, Jean Rhys, Brian Aldiss, Christopher Priest, Nina Allan, Virginia Ironside and Maggie Gee are among the writers who have praised her work.

-In 2009 the Anna Kavan Society was founded in London with the aim of encouraging wider readership and increasing academic scholarship of Kavan's work.
+In 2009, the Anna Kavan Society was founded in London with the aim of encouraging wider readership and increasing academic scholarship of Kavan's work.

 Kavan's paintings have been recently exhibited at the Zarrow Art Center in Tulsa, Oklahoma.
 The Unconventional Anna Kavan: Works on Paper exhibition displayed thirty-six paintings created by Kavan drawn from the McFarlin Library Special Collections, University of Tulsa.
 The exhibition Mad, Bad and Sad: Women and the Mind Doctors at Freud Museum London traced key moments in the history of hysteria and counterpointed these with women's inventive art.